 Ah, the White Russian.
-It’s a classic, albeit one that’s properly filed under “guilty pleasures” in the recipe box.
-But this well-known blend of vodka, coffee liqueur and heavy cream is full of surprises.
-Here are five White Russian facts that you probably didn’t know:
+It’s a classic, albeit one that’s duly filed under “guilty pleasures” in the recipe box.
+But this well-known blend of vodka, coffee liqueur and heavy cream is full of surprises—including six White Russian facts you probably didn’t know:

 The retired Ben & Jerry’s ice cream flavor From Russia with Buzz was a riff on the White Russian cocktail.
 It featured light coffee ice cream spiked with coffee liqueur and dark coffee ice cream laced with espresso-fudge chips.

-Lesser-known (and, let’s be honest, less appealing) White Russian variants include the White Canadian, made with goats’ milk, and the White Mexican, which uses horchata in place of cream.
+Lesser-known (and, let’s be honest, less appealing) White Russian variants include the White Canadian, made with goat milk, and the White Mexican, which uses horchata in place of cream.

 The White Russian isn’t Russian in any meaningful way and has only the merest connection to the land of Bolsheviks and tzars.
 The name is a variant of the Black Russian, which in turn was created by a Belgian bartender in honor of the American ambassador to Luxembourg.
 (Still no Russians, though, other than the ones who made the vodka.)